Are you looking for a martial arts school that is focused on using martial arts as a means to self improvement, rather than just fighting?

 Kali, Arnis And Escrima Martial Arts

-Kali, Arnis, And Escrima are all names for martial arts that come from the Philipines.
+Kali, Arnis, And Escrima are all names for styles that come from the Philipines.
 These are weapon-based arts.

 Kali, Arnis, And Escrima, are known for having the best strategies for dealing with knives and edged weaponry.
 Thus, it is one of the main arts studied by special forces around the world.